-Structures within all classes cater for individual differences through the provision of open – ended learning activities and tasks.
+Structures within all classes cater for individual differences through targeted planning for student point-of-need and a balance of open-ended learning activities and tasks.
 A wide range of equipment is always available at all age levels.
 All mathematical concepts are progressively developed within the context of meaningful learning situations.
-Mathematics learning at all levels encompasses cooperative learning and child centred problem-solving activities, as well as the use of modern technology such as computers and calculators in all levels.
+Mathematics learning at all levels encompasses cooperative learning and child-centred problem-solving activities, as well as the use of modern technology such as computers and calculators in all levels.

 Today’s Mathematics Classrooms

 - Teachers have high expectations that children will learn mathematics.

 - Teachers focus on each child’s mathematics learning needs.